-A range of building forms and heights are envisioned to create fitting proportional relationships to streets and public open spaces.
-The proposed street edge conditions and scale are established by careful spacing of building massing in relation to heritage buildings, calibrated setbacks, and a 5 storey podium along Chatham and Government streets.
-Building podiums will have recessed ground floors for generous public sidewalks.
+A range of building forms and heights create fitting proportional relationships to streets and public open spaces.
+The proposed street edge conditions and scale are established by careful spacing and proportions of buildings in relation to heritage sites.
+Calibrated setbacks, and a 5-storey podium along Chatham Streets are key to the urban fit.
+Building podiums will be setback or have recessed ground floors to create wide public sidewalks.